Todd Haynes: 2021–present

 Haynes's premiered his first documentary feature, The Velvet Underground, at the Cannes Film Festival on July 7, 2021, and it went on to be released on October 15, 2021, in theaters and on Apple TV+, to critical acclaim.
 The film rejects documentary biopic tropes, evoking a place and time through extensive use of montage.
 “What montage can do is always more sophisticated than we give it credit for,” Haynes says.
 “I wanted the audience to fill in the holes themselves and make their own discoveries and feel like these ideas are alive again, because they’re coming through you, and they’re not just being told to us like in a lecture.”
 Haynes was nominated for the Critics' Choice Documentary Award for Best First Documentary Feature.

 Haynes's latest film, May December, reunites him with frequent collaborator Julianne Moore and co-stars Natalie Portman and Charles Melton.
 The film, loosely based around Mary Kay Letourneau, revolves around a married couple whose relationship is put through a test after an actress arrives to do research for a film about their past.
 The script was written by Samy Burch, with a story by Burch and Alex Mechanik.
 The film was shot in Savannah, Georgia, and wrapped filming in December 2022.
 The film received positive reviews with Peter Debruge of Variety writing, "Todd Haynes unpacks America’s obsession with scandal and the impossibility of ever truly knowing what motivates others in this layered look at the actor’s process."
 The film went on to receive nominations for four Golden Globe Awards including Best Motion Picture – Musical or Comedy.
 Haynes himself was nominated for the Independent Spirit Award for Best Director.

 In 2023, Todd Haynes was given a Moving Image Award by the Museum of the Moving Image (MOMI) in New York City.
 MOMI also curated a retrospective of his work, and published a book, Todd Haynes: Rapturous Process.

-Haynes said in September 2023 that he has been working on a sexually explicit film about a "love story between two men set in the 1930's", starring Joaquin Phoenix.
-The project was cancelled shortly before production began when Phoenix abruptly quit.
-In August 2025, it was reported that the project is being revived with Pedro Pascal in the lead role instead.
-The film, now titled De Noche, is scheduled to begin shooting in Guadalajara, Mexico in 2026.